 This Association on the Macdonald Campus takes care of all FMT student related issues and activities.
 If you are an FMT student, you’re a member.
 We host BBQs and other events at the farm center or in the town of St. Anne’s.
 We are here to make your three years on this campus a blast.
 If you have a concern about anything going on around you, just send us your questions!

-Calling all fellow foodies!
-The Food Science Association of 2013-2014 is ready to kick start another amazing year with the mission of sharing our knowledge and passion for food with our peers.
-The FSA has hosted a variety of exciting events over the years, from apple picking outings to guest speakers and molecular gastronomy workshops.
-These events allow both undergraduate and graduate Food Science students, who are all automatically enrolled in the FSA, to mingle in a social context and form a tight-knit group.
+McGill's Food Science Association is a student-based group representing the McGill Food Science department with the mission of sharing our knowledge and passion for food with our peers, all while promoting our field of study.
+The FSA organizes a variety of events that allow both undergraduate and graduate Food Science students, who are all automatically enrolled in the FSA, to mingle in a social context.

 The Mac Good Food Box is your on-campus source of very fresh & (mostly) local fruits and vegetables, available to you at a VERY affordable price!
 (S/$7 - M/$10 - L/$16) The program is run by Moisson Montréal who delivers the boxes of produce to Mac biweekly. they always contain a different variety!
 Orders can be placed at our booth - please check the Mouthpiece for place & time.
 We also welcome any new volunteers to be a part of our fun & rewarding atmosphere!